 Avidya and Maya

 What is the hindrance behind the attainment of self?
 Adi Shankaracharya beautifully explains it; Ignorance and Maya (illusion).
 Ignorance is giving importance to the outer world and avoiding the inner world (Atman).
 When a person starts giving more attention to people, situations, and things, he forgets his true nature and gets stuck in the loophole of ignorance.

 Maya is the thought process which makes individual to stick with the Iness.
 The feeling of me, my family, my friends, my life, my objects, these kinds of material thoughts creates an illusion in the mind in the attainment of self.
 Thus, to avoid oneself from cycles of Maya, one-pointed attention to the inner environment (Atma) is the only solution.
 (Recommended – Who is Maha Maya?)

 Starting with Jagrat Avastha (waking state), Swapna Avastha (dreaming state), Sushupti Avastha (sleep state) and finally overcoming all three states and reaching to Turiya Avastha(deep meditative state) is the essence of who you are.
-Therefore, Advaita Vedanta is all about Jibatma (individual consciousness) is no different from the Paramatma (collective consciousness.)(Last Updated On: May 5, 2020)
+Therefore, Advaita Vedanta is all about Jivatma (individual consciousness) is no different from the Paramatma (collective consciousness.)(Last Updated On: August 2, 2020)